 Fraud and Security

-In a technology-centered world, keeping your data safe can seem like an impossible task.
-For Data Privacy Day, we’ve put together a quick guide on how to control who sees your data.
+In a technology-centered world, keeping your information and finances safe can seem like an impossible task.
+To better protect you, we’ve put together a quick guide on how to control who sees your data.

 Summer is finally here!
 We want you to stay safe and have a good time when you travel.
 Here are some safety tips to take into consideration as you plan your big trip:

 Tax time can be stressful enough without having to worry about scams.
 Unfortunately, tax season scams have been on the rise in recent years, particularly via phone and email.